 - Keep this medicine out of the sight and reach of children. - Do not store above 30°C. - Do not use this medicine after the expiry date which is stated on the carton and bottle after EXP.
 The expiry date refers to the last day of that month. - Store this medicine in the original package (blister) or keep the bottle tightly closed in order to protect from moisture. - Do not throw away any medicines via wastewater or household waste.
-Ask your pharmacist how to throw away medicines you no longer use.
+Ask your pharmacist how to dispose of medicines that are no longer required.
 These measures will help to protect the environment.